MINISTRY OF PETROLEUM & NATURAL GAS

 Other Powers:

-This rule does not affect the Commissioner of Customs' power to
+- This rule does not affect the Commissioner of Customs' power to detain petroleum under any other laws or rules currently in force.

 CHAPTER III TRANSPORT OF PETROLEUM